SilkRose/Pony/stories/chaotic-crush/05-animal-articulation.md

 Elizabeak tilts her head to the side in confusion.
 "Hello?
 You can speak to animals too?
 I've never met anypony who can do that besides Fluttershy.
 What's your name?"

-Hummingway and Constance fly onto a nearby branch to listen.
+Hummingway and Constance fly onto a nearby tree branch to listen.

 "My name is Discord.
 As the spirit of chaos, I have the power to bend reality in any way I want– including speaking to animals.
 I'm going to be pet sitting you for the next few days."

 Elizabeak has a frightened look on her face.
 "The… spirit of chaos…?"

-"Oh, don't worry.
-Fluttershy and I are good friends.
+"Oh, don't worry."
+Discord replies, as a halo appears over his head.
+"Fluttershy and I are good friends.
 I don't use my powers for evil.
 Well, I used to, but Fluttershy convinced me to stop.
-Now I use my powers for good, and only for small, localized instances of chaos– mostly," Discord replies, as a halo appears over his head.
+Now I use my powers for good, and only for small, localized instances of chaos.
+Mostly."

 Elizabeak replies, "Well, okay then… you seem friendly enough, and friend of Fluttershy's is a friend to me.
 Nice to meet you."

 "Thank you for giving me a chance," replies Discord, "Here's your food."
 He sprinkles the seed on the floor for Elizabeak to eat.

+After a moment, he turns to look up at the branch behind him.
 "You two must be Constance and Hummingway?"

 Constance nods, and Hummingway hums in affirmation.